EngineerGuy314/pico-WSPRer/README.md

 We managed to optimize the code of the PIODCO oscillator, so that 115 MHz CPU clock is enough for 20m band.
 In the /build directory you will find both versions translated (for 115 and 135 MHz CPU clock)

+Adding a new experimental software based TCXO mode. (option T in setup menu).
+0: default mode using only GPS timing to adjust clock frequency.
+1: Uses value from onboard temperature sensor (in ADDITION to trim from GPS) to correct frequency.
+This is possibly more responsive to rapidly fluctuating temperature when flyin over clouds.
+2: comparision mode that uses GPS only compensation during even hours, and temperature/GPS mode during odd hours.

 Onboard LED behavior: blinks for ~three seconds on powerup (before powering up GPS module).
 Then does a very rapid blink until GPS has established serial comms with the pico.
 Once comms established, it does 1,2,3 or 4 blinks then pauses.
 1= no GPS fix, not transmitting.
 2=valid GPS location not yet transmitting.
 3=valid GPS location, transmission in process.
 4= gps fix has been lost, but transmitting anyway

 # Quick-start